James F. Glasgow

 He has conducted research at the Cleveland Clinic in Cleveland, Ohio.
 He assisted with a Business Impact Analysis (BIA) for health information systems throughout the world-renowned Cleveland Clinic and affiliated organizations.
 Jim helped to establish metrics and priorities for systems ranging from critical direct patient care environments to desired non-critical applications.

-Jim has been a member of several professional organizations including the Association of Information Technology Professionals (AITP) since 1983, the Kentucky Philosophical Association, and the Ohio Philosophical Association.
-He serves as a faculty advisor for the Malone University AITP Chapter.
-Additionally, Jim serves as executive vice-president and board member of the Akron-Canton AITP chapter.
+Jim has been a member of several professional organizations including the Association of Computing Machinery (ACM) since 1985, Association of Information Technology Professionals (AITP) since 1983, and the Ohio Philosophical Association. he serves as a faculty advisor for the Malone University AITP Chapter.
+Additionally, Jim serves as a board member of the Akron-Canton AITP chapter.

 Additionally, Jim has been involved with the IBM Academic Initiative for the Z series mainframe and has 14 years of experience with the Pick database environment.